cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.2.2v1 Instructions
-SPF is not configured through the Exchange admin center, but rather via DNS records hosted by the agency’s domain.
+SPF is not configured through the Exchange admin center, but rather via DNS records hosted by the agency's domain.
 Thus, the exact steps needed to set up SPF varies from agency to agency.
 See [Add or edit an SPF TXT record to help prevent email spam (Outlook, Exchange Online) \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider?view=o365-worldwide#add-or-edit-an-spf-txt-record-to-help-prevent-email-spam-outlook-exchange-online) for more details.

 To test your SPF configuration, consider using a web-based tool, such as